dr-cannabotics/canna_control/README.md

 - **Light Scheduling:** Automates light cycles for various growth stages (Seedling, Vegetative, and Flowering) to provide appropriate light duration and intensity.
 - **Dimmed Sunrise and Sunset Simulation:** Gradually increases light intensity during sunrise and decreases it during sunset, mimicking natural light cycles to reduce plant stress and optimize growth.
 - **Real-Time Clock (RTC):** Ensures precise timing for light and environmental controls, maintaining consistent light schedules.
-- **Data Logging:** Tracks and records sensor data at regular intervals for performance analysis, helping to understand growth patterns and make informed adjustments.
+- **Data Logging with InfluxDB:** Tracks and records sensor data at regular intervals in an InfluxDB database for performance analysis, helping to understand growth patterns and make informed adjustments.
+- **Visualization with Grafana:** Uses Grafana to display real-time sensor data and historical trends, providing intuitive insights into the system's performance.
 - **Nutrient Mixing and Delivery (Optional):** Automates preparation and delivery of nutrients in a hydroponic setup, including management of nutrient reservoirs and pH/EC levels.
 - **Web Interface (Optional):** Enables remote monitoring and control via a Wi-Fi module, allowing users to adjust settings, view real-time data, and receive alerts from anywhere.